stumpapp/stump/README.md

 - [Similar Projects 👯](#similar-projects-)
 </details>

 > **🚧 Disclaimer 🚧**: Stump is under active development and is an ongoing **WIP**.
 Anyone is welcome to try it out, but **DO NOT** expect a fully featured or bug-free experience.
-I will likely flatten the migrations immediately prior to the `0.1.0` release, which will break existing Stump databases.
 If you'd like to contribute and help expedite Stump's first release, please review the [developer guide](#developer-guide-).

 ## Roadmap 🗺